James shows why he can be Chelsea’s right-back of the future as Abraham reaches landmark | Goal.com

 There was even a late cameo for Billy Gilmour who appears to be the chosen one for Lampard from the next group of teenagers coming through at the brilliant Cobham academy building.

-Chelsea can boast six league wins in a row for the first time since Antonio Conte was in charge when the Blues enjoyed a 13-match winning run en route to lifting the title.
+Chelsea can boast six league wins in a row for the first time since Antonio Conte was in charge when the Blues won the title in 2017.

 It is unlikely that Chelsea will be able to compete for the title this season but they have progressed forwards quickly under Lampard with their youngest squad in recent memory.